 The War of the Pacific against Imperial Japan was marked by episodes of mass suicides by Japanese soldiers and civilians, notably in Saipan and Okinawa.
 These deaths illustrated Japan’s will to fight to the death to defend their mainland rather than surrender unconditionally.
-They may also have played a role in the US military’s decision to drop the atomic bombs on Japan, in the hope of avoiding an invasion that would be costly on both sides.
+They may also have played a role in the US military’s decision to drop the atomic bombs on Japan.

 “They will not surrender”

-In the spring of 1944, American troops in Saipan bore witness to a “banzai” charge, where nearly 4,000 Japanese soldiers charged American troops and fought to their death.
+In July 1944, American troops in Saipan bore witness to a “banzai” charge, where nearly 4,000 Japanese soldiers charged American troops and fought to their death.
 They were following the last orders of their commander, Lieutenant General Yoshisugu Saito, who had called for this all-out surprise attack in the honor of the Emperor before committing ritual suicide.
-When the American troops entered Saipan, they witnessed a different atrocity as they saw women grabbing children and jumping from cliffs rather than submitting to capture by the American troops.
+American troops also witnessed a different atrocity as they saw women grabbing children and jumping from cliffs rather than submitting to capture.

 Ota Masahide, a survivor and Okinawa historian, wrote in an article for the Asia-Pacific Journal in 2014 that the military distributed hand-grenades to the civilian population as the means to commit suicide with loved ones.
 Those that survived the grenades “worried” about being alive and found other ways to kill themselves with other weapons such as scythes, razor blades, ropes, rocks, and sticks.
 Military propaganda had warned the civilian population that if they were captured, the Americans would torture, rape, and murder them.